DaOneLuna/auto-chia-wallet/README.md

 ```

 #### plotnft
 If passed -m the command will use an existing mnemonic, otherwise generates a mnemonic and funds it fromn a feed wallet.
-Prints all info to the console and creates a .json file specified in the config
+Generates a .json file.
 ```
 autowallet generate plotnft
 ```